FazeCT/fazect.github.io/ascis2024-hackme/index.md

 ```
 From the trace, we can see that the executable wants four numbers instead of one, and how those numbers are checked (even though some lines are useless).

+## Solver

-This can be modeled into Z3 like this:
+The challenge can be modeled into Z3 like this:

 ```py
 from z3 import *